Relativistic hydrodynamics with phase transition: Linearized equations

 \section{Linearized equations}

-The linear response of the system to external sources is analyzed by equations of motion for perturbations in specified channels proportional to the underlying symmetries \cite{Kovtun:2005ev}.
-In this section, we formulate the equations of motion for invariant perturbations and represent corresponding boundary conditions and thereafter discuss the results in the following parts of the paper.
+The equations of motion for perturbations in specified channels proportional to the underlying symmetries are analyzed to study the linear response of the system to external sources \cite{Kovtun:2005ev}.
+In this section, we formulate the equations of motion for invariant perturbations and represent corresponding boundary conditions.
+We then discuss the results in the following parts of the paper.